f5devcentral/f5-agility-labs-adc/docs/class2/module1/lab3.rst

    |image35|

 #.
-Click the ‘Step 3: Verify Authentication Works’ item in the Lab 3.1
+Click the 'Step 3: Verify Authentication Works' item in the Lab 3.1
    Postman collection.
-Click the ‘Headers’ tab and paste the token value copied above as the VALUE for the ``X-F5-Auth-Token`` header.
+Click the 'Headers' tab and paste the token value copied above as the VALUE for the ``X-F5-Auth-Token`` header.
 This header is required to be sent on all requests when using token based authentication.